Adjacency Criterion For Gradient Flow With Multiple Local Maxima: Adjacency criterion

 \section{Adjacency criterion}

 In this section, we will introduce the adjacency criterion.
 Some mathematical backgrounds are needed here, in this paper we will only introduce terminologies that are necessary for establishing the criterion.
-Details including a complete proof can be found in paper \cite{Thesis}.

-A potential $\Psi$ on a Riemannian manifold $M$ is a \textbf{Morse-Bott function} if the set of equilibria under the gradient flow grad$(\Psi)$ is a finite disjoint union of connected submanifolds $\{E_1,\cdots,E_n\}$, and the Hessian of $\Psi$ is nondegenerate when restricted at the normal space $N_pE_k$ at any point $p\in E_k$ and for any $E_k$. (see, for example, \cite{MBOTT} for more details about Morse-Bott functions)
+A potential $\Psi$ on a Riemannian manifold $M$ is a \textbf{Morse-Bott function} if the set of equilibria under the gradient flow grad$(\Psi)$ is a finite disjoint union of connected submanifolds $\{E_1,\cdots,E_n\}$, and the Hessian of $\Psi$ is nondegenerate when restricted at the normal space $N_pE_k$ at any point $p\in E_k$ and for any $E_k$. (see, for example, \cite{banyaga2010morse} for more details about Morse-Bott functions)

 For convenience, we say each set $E_k$ is a \textbf{critical manifold}.
 Assume $\Psi$ is a Morse-Bott function, the \textbf{index} of each submanifold $E_k$ is the number of negative eigenvalues of the Hessian restricted at $N_p E_k$ for some $p\in E_k$, this is well-defined because the index of $E_k$ is independent of the choice of $p$.
 Similarly, the \textbf{co-index} of $E_k$ is the number of positive eigenvalues of the Hessian restricted at $N_p E_k$.
 An equation relating the index, co-index and the dimension of $M$ is